tesselslate/resetti/doc/setup.md

 If you want to record your speedruns, then you should setup OBS.
 If you want to use either the wall or set-seed resetters, then OBS is *required.*

 Ensure that you have both OBS and [obs-websocket](https://github.com/obsproject/obs-websocket) installed.
-**resetti does not support `obs-websocket` 5.0; make sure that you have either 4.x or 4.x-compat installed.**
+On newer versions of OBS (28 and up), obs-websocket *may* come bundled with OBS (depends on your distribution.)
+If your distribution's OBS build does not have obs-websocket bundled, you can compile OBS from source yourself or get it from somewhere that does have obs-websocket (e.g. flatpak.)

 With OBS and `obs-websocket`, you can run `resetti obs` to automatically generate a scene collection for the amount of instances you are running.

-### Arguments

-- `--port=PORT` - The port to connect to OBS on.
-- `--pass=PASSWORD` - The password to connect to OBS with.
-(Optional)
-- `--lockImg=PATH` - The path to the lock image.
-(Optional)

-### Verification

-The setup wizard will always ask for information about how to setup the wall scene and verification.
-Supply valid information for the wall, but you can ignore the verification prompts if you plan on using Source Record or 2 OBS instances.

-- `None` - No verification included on instance scenes.
-- `Wall` - Embeds wall scene on instance scenes.
-- `Inst` - Embeds individual instances on instance scenes.

 ### Notes